ControlAltDlete/TicTacToe/docs/Design_Report.md

 ##Initial Design <br />
 We made class diagram for the initial design we had in mind.
 The class diagram gives a good overview over the game's classes, their attributes, operations and/or methods.
 It also shows the relationships between the classes and how we decided on the branches to use.
-We used the class diagram when we were programming the game although we knew it would probably change in the process.
+When programming the game, we used the class diagram although we knew the diagram would probably change in the process.
 <br />

 ![alt text](https://github.com/KontrolAltDelete/TicTacToe/blob/master/docs/images/Tictactoeclassdiagram.JPG)

 ##Coding Rules <br />
+When deciding on programming rules to follow, we looked for inspiration on Google.
+We designed our rules so that the code would be easier to read and understand.
+The following rules are the ones we decided upon and few examples to explain them a little better: <br />

 ###Brackets<br />
 All brackets should be opened at the end of a statement (class/function)  and closed in the beginning of a line. <br />